Does Snapchat Have a Night/Dark Mode?

 Will Snapchat Ever Have Dark Mode?

 There are a ton of benefits to using dark mode.
 Not only do many users find it more aesthetically pleasing, but it also protects your eyes during night time.
-In addition, it can save quite a bit of battery power, especially if your device has an OLED screen.
+Also, it can save quite a bit of battery power, especially if your device has an OLED screen.

 Until Snapchat decides to introduce dark mode the above options are your safest bet.
 We’ll have to wait and see what Snapchat decides to do in the future.